garrandall/popular-music-data/tracks/born-this-way-glee-cast.md

 I'm on the right track, baby
 I was born this way, born this way

-Ooh, there ain't no other way, baby, I was born this way Baby, I was born this way
+Oh, there ain't no other way, baby, I was born this way Baby, I was born this way
-Ooh, there ain't no other way, baby, I was born this way I'm on the right track, baby, I was born this way
+Oh, there ain't no other way, baby, I was born this way I'm on the right track, baby, I was born this way

 Don't be a drag, just be a queen